GabeCoder/password-manager/README.md

 To add passwords, click on "Add Password".
 You'll be prompted to enter a username for the password and a password for the username.
 To browse the passwords, click on 'Browse Passwords", and you'll get a pair of options for each password.
 The passwords are hidden as default to prevent accidental leakage from possible streaming.
 You can reveal and delete passwords.

-Password Manager is compatible with Debian and Debian distros.
+Compatible with Debian and Debian distros.

 ![Debian](https://user-images.githubusercontent.com/72320038/116701216-a5b11800-a995-11eb-8eaf-5934bf08b6b4.png)